watermint/toolbox/doc/generated/file-lock-all-release.md

-# file lock acquire
+# file lock all release

-Lock a file
+Release all locks under the specified path

 # Security